The Past, Present & Future of Statistics in the Era of AI

 - Short Courses

-Register for one of the short courses, or both:
+Register for one of the short courses, or both, offered on May 8:

 - Statistical Foundations of Deep Learning: $60